-In business, the main motive of all organisations is to make a profit so that they can use that profit amount to expand their business.
+In business, the main motive of all organizations is to make a profit so that they can use that profit amount to expand their business.
 This will further increase their profit generation.
-Therefore, they regularly measure the profitability of their business in order to understand the operational capacity of their organisation.
+Therefore, they regularly measure the profitability of their business in order to understand the operational capacity of their organization.

-Return on sales is a method used by organisations to measure the operational capability of the organisation.
-In this article, you will learn about return on sales, formula to calculate return on sales, uses of return of sales, and to calculate return on sale formula using an example.
+Return on sale is a method used by organizations to measure the operational capability of the organization.
+In this article, you will learn about return on sale, formula to calculate return on sale, uses of return of sales, and to calculate return on sale formula using an example.
 I hope this helps you to establish a better understanding of the topic.
 Let us get started.